scott-the-programmer/terraform-provider-minikube/docs/resources/cluster.md

 - `uuid` (String) Provide VM UUID to restore MAC address (hyperkit driver only)
 - `vm` (Boolean) Filter to use only VM Drivers
 - `vm_driver` (String) DEPRECATED, use `driver` instead.
-- `wait` (List of String) comma separated list of Kubernetes components to verify and wait for after starting a cluster. defaults to "apiserver,system_pods", available options: "apiserver,system_pods,default_sa,apps_running,node_ready,kubelet" . other acceptable values are 'all' or 'none', 'true' and 'false'
+- `wait` (Set of String) comma separated list of Kubernetes components to verify and wait for after starting a cluster. defaults to "apiserver,system_pods", available options: "apiserver,system_pods,default_sa,apps_running,node_ready,kubelet" . other acceptable values are 'all' or 'none', 'true' and 'false'
 - `wait_timeout` (Number) max time to wait per Kubernetes or host to be healthy.
 (Configured in minutes)

 ### Read-Only